GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Nekroktonai.md

 ### Nekroktonai
 A monstrosity invented by a demented necromancer.
 These things are constructed by taking the spines of eight similarly sized spinal columns, a skull of the crafter's artistic choice, and a joint for which they can all connect.
-Their collective noun is a rattling.
+They are known for being sprightly and aggressive.
+They are terrifying groups.
+The plural is Nekroktonoi.
+Their collective noun is a puticulum.

 **Creature Type**: Nekroktonai are undead.